 WHAT TO EXPECT

-*Combination of historical landmarks, nature reserves and local cultures.
+*Combination of historical landmarks and nature reserves.

-*Wildebeest calving season in Serengeti.
+*Wildebeest calving season in the Serengeti.

 *Colourful busy fish market in Bagamoyo, east coast of Tanzania.

-*Documentary & travel photographers.
+*Landscape, documentary & travel photographers.

 *All ages & skill levels.